Rocket Lab Criticized For Launching Their Own Private 'Star' Into Orbit - Slashdot

 "Wow.
 Intentionally bright long-term space graffiti.
 Thanks a lot Rocket Lab," complained an astronomer at the California Institute of Technology.
 And one New Zealand journalist accused Rocket Lab of "vandalising the night sky with shiny space rubbish."

-An amusing combination of factors (Score:2, Informative)
+An amusing combination of factors (Score:4, Informative)

 Astronomers without access to space-based telescopes are annoyed because someone is giving them yet another light source they have to remove from their observations.
 (Ask any astronomer how they feel about the moon.)